BrandonIrizarry/Lost_In_A_Dungeon/README.md

 Currently, Python 3.13+ is supported.

+### Command-Line Arguments

+The application accepts an integer argument via the `-s` flag (long form `--scale-factor`), used to scale the game display.
+For example, the following invocation scales the game display by a factor of 2:

+`python src/main.py -s 2`

+Most users should be fine with the default, but in cases of a high screen resolution, an argument of 2 may be needed.

 ## Background

 You are lost in a maze, and need to find the way out.